Kids playing in a trampoline fort.

 • Create a base for Nerf gun battles

-• Use it as a play house by adding a blanket roof, letting your kids decorate it to their liking
+• Use it as a playhouse by adding a blanket roof, letting your kids decorate it to their liking

 • Use it as a cozy reading nook